Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Construction of a Bogovskij operator

 Let $ B_{int}$ be the operator relative to $ \Xi $ provided by Proposition \ref{prop:interior_bogovski}.
 Let $ B_{ext,i}$ be the operator relative to $ R_i $ provided by Proposition \ref{prop:bdry_bogovski}.
 Here we use the fact that the divergence is a translation and rotation invariant operator.
 We define

 To see that the second term is well-defined, we have to check that the expression in the parenthesis is supported in $ \Xi $ and has mean value zero on each time slice.
-The first property follows from the fact that $ \eta_i $ partition the unity in the union of $ R_i $ and that $ \varphi_i $ is identically one close to the boundary of $ \Omega $.
-To check the mean value, we integrate by parts to see
+The first property follows from the fact that $ \eta_i $ partition the unity in the union of $ R_i $ and that $ \varphi_i $ is identically one in $ \Xi^c \cap \supp \eta_i $.
+Indeed, these facts imply